Ropley CE Primary School 2019-20

 - To sustain and develop levels of learning support assistants in the classrooms across the school providing regular targeted support for the PP children.

-- To provide funding to ensure all children have access to high quality extra-curricular activities e.g. Family swimming club and football club.
+- To provide funding to ensure all children have access to high quality extra-curricular activities e.g. Family swimming club, football club and music lessons.